Bengals coach Zac Taylor confirms Joe Burrow will have surgery on left toe. QB could miss 3 months

 Burrow went into the sideline medical tent.
 He came out and walked briefly with a limp before heading to the locker room.

-“It’s tough right now.
-We’re going to be OK.
-He’s a strong guy,” wide receiver Tee Higgins said after the game.
-“We look forward to seeing what the results are.”
+“That one play has really been devastating for me because I got beat on the play,” Risner said.
+“I think he got tackled by two or three guys, but I know my guy was in on the tackle.
+It just makes your stomach hurt. ...
+I don’t think I did a good enough job on that play to keep him safe and healthy.”

+Burrow led the league last season with 4,918 passing yards and 43 TD passes.

-Burrow has been sacked 201 times in six seasons, the second most in the league since 2020.
-The latest injury again puts the Bengals' front office in the spotlight for electing to give high-value contracts to Higgins and Ja'Marr Chase without properly addressing the offensive line.
+He has been sacked 201 times in six seasons, the second most in the league since 2020.
+His latest injury again puts the Bengals' front office in the spotlight for electing to give high-value contracts to wide receivers Tee Higgins and Ja'Marr Chase without properly addressing the offensive line.

 “I don’t know how a turf toe injury fully happens, if you get hit or stepped on.
 I know that potentially he could have been clean for 99% of the game, and the one play is where this happens,” Taylor said.